MicrosoftDocs/edge-developer/microsoft-edge/contact.md

 <!-- ====================================================================== -->
-## Microsoft Edge DevTools Extension team
+## Microsoft Edge DevTools extension

-Send your feedback by [filing an issue][GithubMicrosoftVscodeEdgeDevtoolsNewIssue] on the [microsoft/vscode-edge-devtools GitHub repo][GithubMicrosoftVscodeEdgeDevtools] of the extension.
+Send your feedback about Microsoft Edge DevTools for Visual Studio Code by [filing an issue][GithubMicrosoftVscodeEdgeDevtoolsNewIssue] on the `vscode-edge-devtools` repo.

 If you want to help make the Microsoft Edge DevTools extension better, your contributions are welcome.
-Find everything you need to get started in the [microsoft/vscode-edge-devtools GitHub repo][GithubMicrosoftVscodeEdgeDevtools] of the extension.
+Find everything you need to get started in the [vscode-edge-devtools][GithubMicrosoftVscodeEdgeDevtools] repo.

 <!-- ====================================================================== -->